Myth: The March SAT is the easiest SAT test date.

 For students taking AP exams in May, the May SAT date is less than ideal.
 After all, who wants to spend Saturday morning taking the SAT when they have an AP exam on Monday?
-The next chance to take the SAT is in June, but many students are still burned out from the AP exams-final exams race to the finish at the end of the school year.
-The March test date offers a good solution:
+The next chance to take the SAT is in June, but many students are still burned out from AP exams.
+The March SAT test date offers a good solution:

 - It’s early enough to avoid conflicting with exams.

 - It allows plenty of time for any necessary summer test prep.